melfm/coolpapers/papers/reinforcement_learning/learn_from_demo/README.md

 ## [Principled Methods for Advising Reinforcement Learning Agents](http://cseweb.ucsd.edu/~ewiewior/03principled.pdf)
 - Proof of state-action potential shaping function for MDP.

 ## [Reinforcement and Imitation Learning for Diverse Visuomotor Skills](https://arxiv.org/abs/1802.09564)
+- The policy takes both an RGB camera observation and a  proprioceptive feature vector that describes the joint  positions and angular velocities.
+- You then throw CNN, MLP, LSTM, GAIL and PPO into the soup!
+- Solved simple block stacking task etc. Stacking is only one level though.